firox263/Hyena.Addins/README.md

 # Mono.Addins
-A port of mono-addins to netstandard2.1
+A port of mono-addins to .NET Standard 2.1

 ## Status
 Only `Mono.Addins` is supported at present.
 Other